 North Lebanon Gay Travel

-North Lebanon gay travel guide to hotels & places to visit, plus Lebanon gay life and safety tips.
+wolfyy’s North Lebanon gay travel guide to hotels & where to stay, things to do, local gay life & safety tips.

 The Gay Travel Experience: North Lebanon

 My visit to Lebanon was honestly one of the most unique gay travel experiences of my life.
 I learned an incredible amount about Lebanon’s gay life and was able to meet the sweetest gay locals.

 Without a doubt, I recommend gay travelers go to Lebanon.
 But understandably, as a destination with a relatively conservative culture, it’s not for everyone.

 Lebanon has its share of troubles, both past and present.
 But the breathtaking countryside, vibrant seaside towns, and wonderful culture make the journey worth it.

 My visit to Lebanon wasn’t without issues either.
-Fuel shortages and electricity rationing added some complexity.
+Electricity rationing and fuel shortages at the time added some complexity.
 Luckily Saleh knew exactly how to navigate these issues so we could enjoy all that Lebanon could offer.

 But Isn’t Lebanon Dangerous?

 Lebanon today is much safer to visit.
 The majority of North Lebanon is completely safe for tourists.
 (South Lebanon is a different story).
 There are only a couple of areas in the north that tourists should avoid.

 Areas to Avoid in Lebanon